 Our approach to treating EAB is to be proactive.
 We recommend treating ash trees BEFORE they become infested.
 If trees are 30% or more infested and/or exhibit visible canopy decline, control of EAB with any product will be reduced due to impaired translocation throughout the vascular system of the tree.
 A preventative treatment regimen will greatly reduce the likelihood of your ash trees becoming infested by EAB.
 The time to begin treatments is in the spring.
 Due to the high infestation rate, Barnes Inc., recommends treating ANNUALLY.

 If trees are not healthy and/or have physical and structural defects, we recommend removing and replacing them, possibly with a different species.
 Unhealthy, untreated trees will harbor the insect and allow it to reproduce and spread to other areas.
 Our professional arborists can evaluate the health of your ash trees and decide if your ash trees are healthy and structurally sound enough for treatment and provide you with options.
 Since trees take a very long time to mature, it is a very good decision to remove and replace unhealthy ash trees.

-1. Barnes, Inc. recommends an organic option, derived from the neem tree, which is native to India and Pakistan.
+Barnes, Inc. recommends an option derived from the neem tree, which is native to India and Pakistan.
 According to UW Madison and University of Minnesota research, this product is as effective as other, less safe methods, and provides one year of control of EAB while being competitively priced.
 These factors, taken together, make this the best option for all situations.